-3.5.1 Visual Sources.
+3.5.1 Visual sources

 Among all separated components, for each subject and each task, we were able to identify and localize an occipito-parietal visual source with a single dipole (100% detectability).
-These occipito-parietal components invariantly had very focal sensor projections (see the field maps in Figure 7b), and the contour plots were invariably dipolar even without channel selection (for example, see the field map and contour plot in Figure 7a).
+These occipitoparietal components invariantly had very focal sensor projections (see field maps), and the contour plots were invariably dipolar even without channel selection (for example, see field map and contour plot in Fig. 7a).
 Single dipoles were fitted for these occipito-parietal components.
-A subset of channels over the occipito-parietal lobe (20 to 30 channels) was used for the purpose of fair comparison with the conventional analysis method without the aid of SOBI.
-The peak response latencies of these components (N = 16) were 139.0±7.6, and the dipole coordinates (X,Y,Z) were 7.5±2.6, -49.4 ± 3.2 , and 68.6 ± 3.4 mm.
+A subset of channels over the occipito-parietal lobe (20-30 channels) were used for the purpose of fair comparison with the conventional analysis method without the aid of SOBI.
+The peak response latencies of these components (N = 16) were 139.0±7.6 and the dipole coordinates (X,Y,Z) were 7.5±2.6, -49.4±3.2, and 68.6±3.4 mm.

-Using the conventional method of source localization directly from the unseparated sensor data, dipoles were fitted using the same or similar subset of channels selected over the occipito-parietal cortex.
+Using the conventional method of source localization directly from the unseparated sensor data, dipoles were fitted using the same or similar subset of channels selected over the occipitoparietal cortex.
 In all subjects and all tasks, the conventional method identified and localized at least one visual source in the occipito-parietal lobe (100% detectability).
 Of a total of 16 expected sources (4 tasks by 4 subjects by 2 sides), 10 could be fitted with a single dipole, 4 were fitted with two-dipole solutions, 1 was fitted with a three-dipole solution, and 1 was fitted with a four-dipole solution.
 When multiple dipole solutions were needed, at least one of them was localized to the occipito-parietal cortex.
-This variation in dipole solutions may reflect some individual differences in visual processing occurring outside the occipito-parietal cortex.
-The peak response latencies of these occipito-parietal visual sources (N = 16) were 143.6 ± 5.5 , and the dipole coordinates (N = 16) were 143.6 ± 5.5 , and the dipole coordinates (N = 16) were 143.6 ± 3.8 mm.
+This variation in dipole solutions may reflect some individual differences in visual processing occurring outside of the occipito-parietal cortex.
+The peak response latencies of these occipito-parietal visual sources (N = 16) were 143.6±5.5 and the dipole coordinates (X,Y,Z) were 4.21±4.8, -55.89±2.68, and 59.42±3.83 mm.

+3.5.2 Somatosensory source

-3.5.2 Somatosensory Source.
-From components of all subjects and all tasks, with only two failures we were able to identify and localize 22 of the 24 expected left and right somatosensory sources with a single dipole (3 subjects by 4 tasks).
-All 22 somatosensory components had very focal sensor projections (see the field maps in Figure 9b), and their contour plots were all highly dipolar even without channel selection (for example, see the field map and contour plot in Figure 9).
-Single dipoles were fitted to these components, with a subset of channels over the somatosensory cortex (20 to 30 channels) selected for the purpose of fair comparison with the conventional analysis method.
-The peak response latencies were 3.3 ± 4.2 and 0.8 ± 3.4 ms for the left (N=11) and right (N=11) somatosensory sources, respectively.
-The dipole coordinates (X,Y,Z) were -39.4 ± 2.4 , 7.8 ± 2.7 , and 84.6 ± 1.7 for the left and 45.69 ± 2.1 , 5.6 ± 2.2 , and 84.1 ± 3.1 for the right somatosensory sources.
+From components of all subjects and all tasks, with only two failures we were able to identify and localize 22 out of the 24 expected left and right somatosensory sources with a single dipole (3 subjects by 4 tasks).
+All 22 somatosensory components had very focal sensor projections (see field maps) and their contour plots were all highly dipolar even without channel selection (for example, see field map and contour plot in Fig. 9.)
+Single dipoles were fitted to these components, with a subset of channels over the somatosensory cortex (20-30 channels) selected for the purpose of fair comparison with the conventional analysis method.
+The peak response latencies were $33.3\pm4.2$ and $30.8\pm3.4$ ms for the left (N = 11) and right (N = 11) somatosensory sources.
+The dipole coordinates (X,Y,Z) were $-39.4\pm2.4$ , $7.8\pm2.7$ , and $84.6\pm1.7$ for the left and $45.69\pm2.1$ , $5.6\pm2.2$ , and $84.1\pm3.1$ for the right somatosensory sources.